cis3296f25/02-fnateam/README.md

-# Project Name
+# FIVE NIGHTS AT TEMPLE
-Put here a short paragraph describing your project.
+This is a FNAF fan game.
 Adding an screenshot or a mockup of your application in action would be nice.

 ![This is a screenshot.](images.png)